thingbound/abstract-things/docs/lights/brightness.rst

 	Update the current brightness.
 Should be called whenever the brightness has been detected to have changed.

-	:param number brightness: The new brightness.
+	:param number brightness: The new brightness as a :doc:`percentage </values/percentage>`.

 Implementing capability
 -----------------------